guruc-134/guruc-134/README.md

 - <span>Member of Google Developers Group Vizag (GDG Vizag)</span>
 - <span>Intern at Coding Ninjas </span><img src="https://www.codingninjas.com/assets-landing/images/CNLOGO.svg" width='50'/>
 - I'm a problem setter and organiser for HACK 101 - (hackathon conducted by DSC GITAM)
+- I'm a Web Developert
 - I'm Currenty a 3⭐ Coder in Code Chef
 - 🔭 I’m currently working on:
     Competitive Programming and  Web Development
     - <span> I started contributing in GSSoC 21 </span><img src='https://gssoc.girlscript.tech/images/type-logo.png' width='80'/>
 - 🔗 I’m looking to collaborate on ...
-    Projects in python , Projects related to web Development
+Projects related to web Development
  - 🎯 Aim for 2021 : Getting better at DSA, Web Development and contributing more often
  ### some words of inspiration
  "📖📖 Learning is a treasure that will follow its owner everywhere and the beautiful thing about learning is that nobody can take it away from you 🧠